 Set up the white balance, so you can get the near-white background.

-Depend what kind of camera you are using, see the manual how to set up the white balance.
-You may set either auto or custom white balance, camera will understand what’s light source you are using.
+Depend on what kind of camera you are using, see the manual on how to set up the white balance.
+You may set either auto or custom white balance, the camera will understand what’s the light source you are using.

 Setting the camera

 Set the aperture from F/8 to F/16 to make sure the camera is capable to focus the entire sunglasses.